sedattug/subscription-app/README.md

 It pays users whose subscriptions will **expire today** by the **default price** or the **given price** and renew their subscription by **one month**.

-Please run: `php artisan schedule:list`
+Please run: `php artisan schedule:run`

 For show schedule next run time, look at: `php artisan schedule:list`